-In 2007 we set up the Tao Social Welfare Projects.
-In return for the hospitality that the islanders have shown us we run a series of projects for children providing day-care centers, teachers, school supplies and feeding programs.
+In 2007 we set up schools and employment training program, it has now developed into a full time organisation Tao KALAHI FOUNDATION.
+In return for the hospitality that the islanders have shown us we run a series of projects.
 As a traveller on a Tao expedition you directly help us to fund these projects as a donation is included in the cost of all our trips.

 We balance the expeditions with pure adventure and rustic kind of luxury.
 Trekking and snorkeling, then chill on the beach with cold drinks and good food.
 Everyone helps out to collect firewood then sits around a bonfire at night.
 Shower by the well then have a local massage.
 Hours of journey by boat and then the chance to appreciate the serene atmosphere of a secluded island.

-Zaza, Oliver, Romeo and the rest of the family are the foundation of Tao, each contributed to the success and development of a business growing with the community.
+Oliver, Jimboy, Romeo, Ann, Jemuel and the rest of the 250+ growing family, each contributing to the success and development of a business growing with the community.

 Get in touch, tao welcomes your contact.
 Click here.